Stanley and the Women (novel): Plot

 Stanley Duke works in advertising, and had been married to an actress, Nowell.
 He is now married to Susan, with whom he has a complicated relationship, seemingly because of her mother, Lady Daly.
 His son, Steve, suffers a mental breakdown, and Stanley takes him to two psychiatrists.
 The first, Dr. Collings, is female and too liberated for Stanley; and the second, Dr. Nash, seems to be more interested in drinking than helping his son.

 A doctor's suggestion that all women are mad becomes an increasing obsession with Stanley (in parallel with Steve's increasing insanity) culminating in outbursts of offensive misogynistic bigotry.
 Various ironic episodes of middle-class London life - including a successful dinner party; a less successful drunken evening with Nowell's second husband; Stanley's removal from his job; and others - all drive continuing reassessments of the characters.
 The ending floats a possibility that all women are in fact terrifyingly sane.

+Major Themes

+Marilyn Butler suggested resemblances between Dr. Collings and such anti-psychiatry figures as R. D. Laing, who like her saw the family unit as a factor in apparent schizophrenia such as Steve's.